-Figure 4.7: Ratio of financial assets from intermediation to GDP for individual sectors in Slovenia and the euro area in percentages the proportion of investment fund units or shares increased by almost 2 percentage points to 10%, and the proportion of technical provisions increased by just under 0.5 percentage points to over 10%.
+Source: Bank of Slovenia, Report on Financial Structures, ECB, December 2002 the proportion of investment fund units or shares increased by almost 2 percentage points to 10%, and the proportion of technical provisions increased by just under 0.5 percentage points to over 10%.
 A similar trend can be seen in the euro area, where by the end of 2000 bank deposits accounted for just under 63% of financial assets from intermediation, while the remaining 37% divided between technical provisions (21%) and other financial intermediaries' assets (16%).